Piano Concerto No. 1 (Brahms): Early performances

 Clara heard a rehearsal of the concerto in Hanover in March 1858, nine months before the premiere there, and wrote to a friend that it "went very well ...
 Almost all of it sounds beautiful, some parts far more beautiful even than Johannes himself imagined or expected."
 The concerto was first performed on January 22, 1859, in Hanover, Germany, when Brahms was just 25 years old.
 The audience received it coldly.
 The second performance, five days later, was in Leipzig.
 The Leipzig Gewandhaus Orchestra was a leading one in Germany.
 It had premiered Beethoven's Piano Concerto No. 5 ("Emperor") in 1811.
 Felix Mendelssohn conducted the Gewandhaus from 1835 until his death in 1847.
 During his tenure the orchestra premiered Schubert's Symphony No. 9 ("Great Symphony"), after Schubert's death; Robert Schumann had unearthed a manuscript in Vienna and given a copy to Mendelssohn.
 The orchestra also premiered Mendelssohn's own Symphony No. 3 ("Scottish") and violin concerto.
-It seems that after Mendelssohn's passing, "standards in Leipzig declined".
+It seems that after Mendelssohn's death, "standards in Leipzig declined".
 Still, the Gewandhaus remained a highly prestigious orchestra.
 Its concertmaster, Ferdinand David, had invited Brahms to have his concerto performed there.
 Brahms, who served as piano soloist, had two rehearsals in Leipzig with the orchestra.
-He thought he had played the concerto "significantly better than in Hanover, the orchestra outstandingly," but at the end only a few in the audience tried to clap and were soon overwhelmed by hissing.
+He thought he had played the concerto "significantly better than in Hanover, the orchestra outstandingly," but at the end of the performance only a few in the audience tried to clap and were soon overwhelmed by hissing.
 The concerto had only one encouraging review, from the Neue Zeitschrift für Musik, Robert Schumann's former journal; it was "savaged" by other critics.
 Brahms wrote to Joachim "I am only experimenting and feeling my way," adding sadly, "all the same, the hissing was rather too much."

 The third performance was 24 March 1859 in a concert with the Hamburg Philharmonic at which Joachim and the leading baritone Julius Stockhausen also performed.
 The concert was a great success.
 Each of the three leading performers was recalled for more applause.
 Brahms wrote to Clara that Joachim [as concertmaster?] "rehearsed my concerto and played it marvelously well ...
 In short, the Leipzig reviews have done no damage" [in Hamburg].
 Heller wrote a "highly commendatory review".